Maxiviper117/360-to-planer-images/README.md

-## Unwrapping the View: Transforming 360 Panoramas into Videos with Python
+## Unwrapping the View: Transforming 360 Panoramas into Planar Images with Python

 This repository contains Python code for transforming a 360-degree panoramic image into a dynamic video, simulating a camera sweep through the scene.
 The code utilizes basic image processing techniques and leverages NumPy for efficient vectorized computations.